amabdallah/WaM-DaM/docs/Workshop.md

 # WaM-DaM Workshop
 ## Discover what water management data is available to run a WEAP model

 This 20-minute workshop will introduce the Water Management Data Model (WaM-DaM) and demonstrate some WaM-DaM capabilities to search and discover water management data for use in water resources modeling.
-You may access the [workshop handout](https://github.com/amabdallah/WaM-DaM/raw/master/Files/WaM-DaM_workshop.pdf) [7 pages] for the detailed instrucutions
+You may access the [workshop handout](https://github.com/amabdallah/WaM-DaM/raw/master/Files/WaM-DaM_workshop.pdf) [7 pages] for the detailed instructions
-We provide the instructions on how a user can set up a SQLite instance of WaM-DaM and use Mozzile FireFox Manager to interact with the WaM-DaM database.
-I explain the how to set up a SQLite database in this Youtube demonstration video.
+We provide the instructions on how a user can set up a SQLite instance of WaM-DaM and use Mozilla Firefox Manager to interact with the WaM-DaM database.
+I explain the how to set up a SQLite database in this YouTube demonstration video.

 ## Software and files needed to complete the activity
-1. Download Mozilla FireFox web browser https://www.mozilla.org/en-US/firefox/new/
+1. Download Mozilla Firefox web browser https://www.mozilla.org/en-US/firefox/new/

-2. SQLite Manager Add-on to Mozilla FireFox [Caution: It does not work to install the Add-On from Google Chrome] https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/
+2. SQLite Manager Add-on to Mozilla Firefox [Caution: It does not work to install the Add-On from Google Chrome] https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/

 3. Download one of these pre-populated WaM-DaM SQLite database instances at your convenience and save it to a place that you can later navigate to, like the Desktop